ThijsWaalders/WallBot/README.md

 [Responsive Web Design Fundamentals - Udacity Course](https://classroom.udacity.com/courses/ud893)

+#### Start small

-- Start small, then build up to bigger screen sizes.
+Start small, then build up to bigger screen sizes.
+Starting small will also help with the performance of the code.
+Check if the `<meta name="viewport" content="width=device-width, initial-scale=1.0">` line in the `index.html` file is correct.

 #### Patterns